oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

 # Ensure a complete key transfer, leaving no keys on the database host

 ## Introduction
 Full migration allows you to upload pre-migration keys from your local TDE wallet to Key Vault.
-This enables you to eventually delete the old TDE wallet and comply with PCI requirements which mandates the removal of the TDE master encryption keys from the database hosts.
+This enables you to eventually delete the old TDE wallet and comply with PCI requirements, which mandate the removal of the TDE master encryption keys from the database hosts.
 Oracle Key Vault is the only key manager with this unique ability because OKV has been purpose-built for Oracle.
 No other key manager can do this.

 Estimated Lab Time: 3 minutes